Solvinity Privacy Statement – 17 November 2022 – Version 22.1.

 - Objection (opposition): you can submit an objection in relation to the processing of your personal data.
 Does it concern marketing?
 In that case, we will terminate the processing as soon as possible.

 - Transferability: This is a new right under the AVG to transfer your personal data or have it transferred.
 If you want to make use of this right, please contact us.

 - Revoke permission: for instance, with regard to receiving electronic mailings.
 If you want to revoke your permission for another type of processing, please contact us.

 - File a complaint with the Dutch Data Protection Authority (Dutch DPA): Do you think that we are not acting in accordance with privacy legislation?
 Of course, we would like to hear about that.
-As of 25 May 2018, you can also file a complaint about this with the Dutch DPA.
-Currently, you can only tip the Dutch DPA via this form.
+You can also file a complaint about this with the Dutch DPA using this form.

 We do not retain personal data any longer than necessary.